trilitech/tezos-developer-docs/docs/architecture/governance/amendment-history.md

 * Smart Rollups can now be aware of protocol updates happening on the L1.

 For more information, see the blog post from [Nomadic Labs](https://research-development.nomadic-labs.com/nairobi-announcement.html) and the [reference documentation](https://tezos.gitlab.io/protocols/017_nairobi.html).

-## What have we learned so far?

-In this chapter, we went through the past proposals' history and how and why they were approved or rejected.

-In the next chapter, we will see the details of operations costs and various rewards calculations.